-The first point is that these are collective funds, so all the features set out earlier apply.
-The money in a fund is beneficially owned by all the people who own shares in the fund and is managed on their behalf by a fund management company.
+The first point is that these are collective funds, so all the features set out above apply.
+The money in a fund is beneficially owned by a large number of different investors and is managed on their behalf by a fund management company.